masashitsubaki/molecularGNN_smiles/README.md

 ```
 The preprocessed data are saved in the dataset/input directory.

-(ii) Using the preprocessed data, train our neural network with the following command:
+(ii) Using the preprocessed data, train our GNN with the following command:
 ```
 bash run_training.sh
 ```
-The training result and trained model are saved in the output directory (after training, see output/result and output/model).
+The training and test results and the GNN model are saved in the output directory (after training, see output/result and output/model).

 (iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh.
 Try to learn various models!